-You’ve got information about how long tasks will take and what order they need to happen in, so now you can go ahead and create the project schedule.
+Once you’ve got high-level information about how long tasks will take and what order they need to happen in, you can go ahead and create an outline project schedule or timeline.
 Use a project management software tool to make things easier.
 You’ll end up with a visual representation of your project work in a format everyone can see and understand.

-You know who is going to be responsible for each task, so now add their details into the project schedule.
+Some of your stakeholders will be responsible for project tasks, so add their details into the project schedule.
 This step helps you see who has a lot of work on at any one moment in time.
 You don’t want your resources to be overloaded, so you might need to make adjustments to the schedule to allow for their other commitments.
-Remember, many project resources work on multiple projects so they might not be available to you on a full-time basis.
+Remember, many project stakeholders are involved in multiple projects so they might not be available to you on a full-time basis.

-The project schedule is an important part of the plan, but you’ll also want to look at how the team will manage quality, risk and more.
+The project schedule is an important part of the plan, but you’ll also want to look at how the team will manage other project management processes.
+Think about how you will ensure the budget is managed efficiently, how you will track and measure quality, and how you will cope with risk and changes.
 Take the time to consider how you are going to address those important project management processes and document how you will work together.
-When all the sub-plans are created you can safely say you have a completed project plan!

 The main purpose of project plans is to document what is going to happen so everyone knows what is expected of them.
 But plans change.
-You’ve invested a lot of time in creating a plan as good as it can be, but as soon as you start the work you’ll find you need to make adjustments.
+As the Agile Manifesto says, responding to change is valued.
+Experienced project managers will tell you that as soon as you start the work you’ll find you need to make adjustments.

-If you start the project and realize you need a different approach to managing project risk, then change your practices and change the project plan to reflect your new way of working.
-Just remember to let the rest of the team know that you have updated the document.
+If you start the project and realize you need a different approach to managing project risk, for example, then change your practices and update the plan to reflect your new way of working.
+Just remember to let the rest of the team know that things have changed so they reference the right document.
 If the changes are significant, you might need to go through the project document approval process again.

 Be prepared to be flexible and make whatever changes you need to so the team stays on track.

-Creating a project plan can be even easier if you start from a document template.
-Templates lay out the documentation for you, so you’ve got all the headings and topics you need to include.
+Even if you don't have a plan from an old project to start from, you can still speed up the process by using a document template.
+Templates include all the relevant headings and topics that should go in the plan.
 Many templates even have sample text in them so you can see an example of a simple project plan to give you ideas about how to document your own work.

 We have collated our recommended project plan templates and we even did a podcast episode about them!
 In the video podcast, you can see the sites we recommend and take a peek inside a couple of template examples.
 Watch the episode about project plan templates.

 You can create plans in any kind of software.
-If your company doesn't have specialist project mangement software, look for a template that will help with how to create a project plan in Excel.
+If your company doesn't have a standard for what to use, look for a template that will help with how to create a project plan in Excel or Word.